GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 Also, feel free to trigger the job anytime by clicking on the `RUN TRANSFER NOW` button.

 ## Cleaning up your environment
-Execute the command below on Cloud Shell to destroy the resources.
+Execute the command below on Cloud Shell to delete the resources.
 ```
 gcloud builds submit . --config cloudbuild_destroy.yaml
 ```